-Quite separately from the "economic rights" to say who can copy your work and how, you have what are called "moral rights".
+Quite separately from the "economic rights" that give you final say over who can copy your work, you have what are called "moral rights".

 The important moral rights are the right to object if your work is distorted - to defend its "integrity" - and the right to an accurate credit - to "identification".
 These are obviously important to protecting and to spreading your reputation - and without your reputation you have no work.

 The Copyright, Designs and Patents Act 1988 (see the link below) made moral rights explicit for the first time in UK law.
 The exact rights are: